Pandemic Vs. Public Health Crisis

 Being sedentary contributes to physical, cognitive, and emotional problems.
 The World Health Organization (WHO) issued a warning about physical inactivity (PA) back in 2002!
 Gee whiz, where does that leave us today?
 Yup, sitting there, scratching your head and wondering how to balance remote work with increased activity.
 We’ll get to that after sharing the dastardly downsides of not having enough PA.

-Enter Sedentary Work: The New Public Health Problem
+Dangers of Sedentary Lifestyle: The New Public Crisis

 Let’s be kindly candid.
 The cheery job of this article is to share what can happen when we’re consistently sedentary.
 The WHO defines being sedentary in metabolic terms.
 Let’s boil it down to what the organization describes as sedentary behaviour.
-It means doing things that use little energy, such as working at a desk or watching TV; reclining on your favorite couch, bed, or patio lounge chair; and screen time, as in what’s going on as you read our words of wisdom.
+It means doing things that use little energy, such as working at a desk or watching TV instead of doing pre-bed movements; reclining on your favorite couch, bed, or patio lounge chair; and screen time, as in what’s going on as you read our words of wisdom.

 “Physical inactivity for adults is defined as not participating in any leisure-time physical activities over the last month – activities such as running, walking for exercise, or gardening.”
 Centers For Disease Control and Prevention, 2020

-The Real Crux of the Matter: Sitting Around Too Much
+The Crux of the Matter: Sitting Around Too Much

 The short response is: Advances and human ingenuity.
 Yes, we’re upright, and have lots of dexterity, and are so easily distracted.
 We’re consistently compelled to move evolution and innovation along.